Are you getting the Age Pension you're entitled to?

 “Then we work out where that number sits relative to the maximum rate of Age Pension,” Andrew says.
 “Let’s take a couple who are eligible for the maximum rate of Age Pension – about $36,000.
 If they can get by on $36,000, they might not need another layer of income.
 But if they worked out that their essential spending was more than $36,000 – say it’s $40,000 – then they could buy $4,000 worth of additional income a year to get them up to $40,000 through a lifetime annuity to cover their basic living costs for life.”

-Because an annuity offers either a fixed or inflation linked payment, you have the peace of mind of knowing your income will be stable for the rest of your life – no matter how long that is.
+Because an annuity can offer either a fixed or inflation linked payment, you have the peace of mind of knowing your income will be stable for the rest of your life – no matter how long that is.
 This is particularly valuable when you want certainty of income without some of the risks associated with other types of market-linked investments.

 As Andrew sums up: “Essentially, it’s allocating resources to buy a very secure lifetime income stream, that sits on top of the maximum rate of Age Pension you are eligible for.
 So, no matter what happens, you can always afford what you need throughout your retirement.”